6 Senators Assessing Trump's HHS Nominee Own Health Care Stocks, Too

 "Senator Whitehouse does not direct his trading and doesn't control the allocation of investments among different types of assets," his press secretary, Rich Davidson, said in an email.

-When asked whether owning stocks could present an ethical conflict that could preclude Whitehouse from asking questions of Price, Davidson said, "Senator Whitehouse has no day-to-day input into either the management of his investment account or the decisions to trade individual holdings or types of assets.
+When asked whether owning stocks could present an ethical conflict that could preclude Whitehouse from asking questions of Price, Davidson said, "Sen. Whitehouse has no day-to-day input into either the management of his investment account or the decisions to trade individual holdings or types of assets.
 If we told him this, it would be news to him."

 The family of Delaware Democrat Carper owned up to $285,000 in health stocks, though they could total as little as $54,000 due to the broad ranges in the reports.
 They are all in his wife's name, but Hamilton said that's irrelevant.
 His wife sold some of her stock in MetLife, a company that sells health and life insurance, on Dec.
 15, according to his latest transaction report.